-The “First Intifada” lasted until the beginning of political discussions of a peace process (Madrid conference, 1991) and the end of the Gulf War, which led to the Oslo Accords.
+The First Intifada lasted until the beginning of a peace process at the 1991 Madrid Conference, which eventually led to the “Oslo Accords.”

-From Peace Process to entangled reality (1994 – 2004)
+From Peace Process to Entangled Reality (1994 – 2004)

-In September 1993, Israel and the Palestine Liberation Organization (PLO) signed a "Declaration of Principles (DOP) On Interim Self-Government Arrangements", known also as the Oslo 1 Accord.
-Its goal was to end the Israeli-Palestinian conflict by eventually signing a comprehensive peace agreement.
-During a five-year interim period, negotiations would be held on the main issues of a permanent peace agreement: Jerusalem, refugees, settlements, security arrangements, borders, relations and cooperation, and other issues such as water.
-It also provided for the withdrawal of Israeli forces from parts of the WBG, and for the creation of a Palestinian interim government, the Palestinian Authority (PA) - the first instance of Arab self-government in history within the borders of the Land of Israel (“Palestine”).
+On September 13, 1993, Israel and the Palestine Liberation Organization (PLO) signed a Declaration of Principles On Interim Self-Government Arrangements, also known as “the Oslo 1 Accord.”
+The Accord’s stated aim was an eventual end the Israeli-Palestinian conflict based on a comprehensive peace agreement.
+During a five-year interim period, negotiations would be held on the main issues of a permanent peace agreement: the political status of Jerusalem, refugees, settlements, security arrangements, borders, relations, and cooperation, along with other issues, such as water provision.
+It also provided for the withdrawal of Israeli forces from parts of the WBG and the creation of a Palestinian interim government, the Palestinian Authority (PA), the first instance of Arab self-government in the territory of the mandate in Israel’s history.

-The Oslo 1 Accord was concluded following secret talks held in Oslo, Norway between Israeli and Palestinian delegations and signed officially in Washington D.C. on 13 September 1993.
-It served as the basis for a series of subsequent agreements.
-The most significant of these was the Interim Agreement on the West Bank and the Gaza Strip, also known as Oslo 2, signed in September 1995.
-The 1995 Interim Agreement expanded Palestinian self-government to the rest of the Palestinian towns and to many of the villages in the West Bank and Gaza Strip.
-It divided the West Bank and the Gaza Strip into three zones - A, B and C - which served as the basis for the redeployment of Israeli forces.
-As a result of all the Oslo accords, almost all of the Palestinians in the West Bank and the Gaza Strip are under the Palestinian authority.
+The Oslo 1 Accord was concluded following secret talks held in Norway between Israeli and Palestinian delegations and signed officially in Washington DC.
+It served as the basis for a series of subsequent agreements, the most significant of which was the Interim Agreement on the West Bank and the Gaza Strip — known as “Oslo 2” — that was signed in September 1995.
+This Interim Agreement expanded Palestinian self-government to the rest of the Palestinian towns and to many of the villages in the WBG.
+It divided the West Bank and the Gaza Strip into three zones — A, B, and C — which served as the basis for the redeployment of Israeli forces.
+As a result of all the Oslo accords, almost all Palestinians in the WBG came under the control of the PA.

-Figure 7 - The Oslo Accords
+Figure 7: The Oslo Accords

 Source: IDF Mapping Unit and Israeli Ministry of Foreign Affairs

-In April 1994, the "Protocol on Economic Relations between the Government of the State of Israel and the PLO, representing the Palestinian people", also called the Paris Protocol, was signed and stated: "the two parties view the economic domain as one of the corner stone in their mutual relations with a view to enhance their interest in the achievement of a just, lasting and comprehensive peace.
-Both parties shall cooperate in this field in order to establish a sound economic base for these relations, which will be governed in various economic spheres by the principles of mutual respect of each other's economic interests, reciprocity, equity and fairness".
+In April 1994, the Protocol on Economic Relations between the Government of the State of Israel and the PLO, representing the Palestinian People, also called the “Paris Protocol” (PP), was signed.
+It stated that:

+The two parties view the economic domain as one of the corner stone in their mutual relations with a view to enhance their interest in the achievement of a just, lasting and comprehensive peace.
+Both parties shall cooperate in this field in order to establish a sound economic base for these relations, which will be governed in various economic spheres by the principles of mutual respect of each other’s economic interests, reciprocity, equity and fairness.

-The Paris Protocol (PP) regulates the following main areas: customs, taxes, labor, monetary and financial issues, agriculture, industry, and tourism.
+The PP regulates the following main areas: customs, taxes, labor, monetary and financial issues, agriculture, industry, and tourism.
 Originally, the PP was to remain in force for an interim period of five years.
-As of 2022, however, the PP was still applicable.
+As of 2022, however, the PP was still in effect.

-A major element of the agreement was the establishment by the Palestinian Authority of a monetary authority (PMA) to regulate and supervise banks, foreign currency reserves and transactions.
-The Palestinians will levy income tax on individuals and corporations, property and municipal taxes, and have similar import policies to Israel.
-Palestinians will be able to import mutually agreed goods at customs rates different than those prevailing in Israel.
-The Israeli Shekel will remain legal tender in the areas until an agreement is reached on a Palestinian currency.
-The Palestinian Authority will impose a value added tax similar to Israel.
+A major element of the agreement was the establishment by the PA of a Palestinian Monetary Authority (PMA) to regulate and supervise banks, foreign currency reserves, and transactions.
+Under it, the Palestinians levy income tax on individuals and corporations, property and municipal taxes, and have similar import policies to Israel.
+Palestinians can import mutually agreed upon goods at customs rates different than those prevailing in Israel.
+The Israeli shekel remains legal tender in these areas until an agreement is reached on a Palestinian currency.
+The PA can also impose a value added tax resembling Israel’s.